A business system should help take care of the future and support operational processes, though only when designed to align with your business.

 - How is management time allocated?

-- What is the quality of this information?
+- How does management receive essential information, and what is the quality of this information?

-Ultimately, could my business be more competitive?
+Ultimately, my business could be more competitive.

-- Is my competition eating me, or am I eating them?
+- Ask yourself – Is my competition eating me, or am I eating them?